-In order to be eligible to apply for the 2024 Doctoral Personnel Award for Black Scholars, applicants must meet the following criteria:
+In order to be eligible to apply for the 2025/26 Master's Personnel Award for Black Scholars, applicants must meet the following criteria:

 - a.
-Applicants must self-identify as Black. - b.
-As of the application deadline date, applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
-At the time of submission, applicants must either (a) be enrolled in a Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 30, 2024, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution, with a start date of no later than September 30, 2024. - d.
-Applicants who began their Doctoral program before June 30, 2021 are not eligible without documented Institutional permitted leaves from the program - e.
-As of September 1, 2024 applicants must have at least 12 months remaining in their program and be no greater than 36 months from the start date of their program (August 31, 2021).
-Eligibility consideration may be given to individuals that are greater than 36 months with documented Institutional permitted leaves from the program. - f.
-Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - g.
-Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - h.
-Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program..
+Applicants must self-identify as Black.
+Please refer to section A.7 for further details. - b.
+As of the application deadline date applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
+At the time of submission, applicants must either (a) be enrolled in a full-time Master's program at an eligible Canadian institution, or (b) have applied for full-time admission to a Master's program at an eligible Canadian institution, with a start date of no later than September 30, 2025.
+Applicants must submit, from the institution, confirmation of being enrolled/accepted as a full-time student, or have submitted an application for full-time admission in a Master's program.
+For more details, please refer to the 'Institutional Statement' in section B.12. - d.
+Partial Master's Personnel Awards for less than one (1) year of funding are not available. - e.
+Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken.